 It is becoming increasingly common for wills to be contested on grounds of mental incapacity.
 One very common situation is where the testator is suffering from Alzheimer’s Disease.
 Alzheimer’s and other age related illnesses are on the increase.
 As the number of people suffering from the condition grows, so does the number of contested will cases.
-However, the presence of Alzheimer’s or similar degenerative conditions does not automatically mean that the person lacks mental capacity and that contesting their will is likely to be plain sailing.
-Each case must be considered on its own facts.
+However, the existence of Alzheimer’s or similar degenerative conditions does not necessarily mean that the person lacks mental capacity and that contesting their will is likely to be plain sailing.
+Each case must be considered on its own specific facts.